Riznyk01/simple-weather-tg-bot/README.md

 1. Open Telegram and search for the "BotFather" bot (@BotFather).
 2. Start a chat with BotFather and use the `/newbot` command to create a new bot.
 3. Follow the instructions from BotFather to choose a name and username for your bot.
 4. Once the bot is created, BotFather will provide you with a token.
-Copy the token and replace `YOUR_BOT_TOKEN` in the `.env.dev` file.

 Get your free OpenWeatherMap API Key [here](https://home.openweathermap.org/api_keys).